JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/FilterOptions.rst

 Filter Actions
 --------------
 The action taken on observations flagged by the filter can be adjusted using the :code:`action` option recognized by each filter.
-So far, three actions have been implemented:
+So far, four actions have been implemented:

 * :code:`reject`: observations flagged by the filter are marked as rejected.
+* :code:`accept`: observations flagged by the filter are marked as accepted if they have previously been rejected for any reason other than missing data, a pre-processing flag indicating rejection, or failure of the ObsOperator.
 * :code:`inflate error`: the error estimates of observations flagged by the filter are multiplied by a factor.
 This can be either a constant (specified using the :code:`inflation factor` option) or a variable (specified using the :code:`inflation variable` option).
 * :code:`assign error`: the error estimates of observations flagged by the filter are set to a specified value.
 Again. this can be either a constant (specified using the :code:`error parameter` option) or a variable (specified using the :code:`error function` option).

-The default action (taken when the :code:`action` keyword is omitted) is to reject the flagged observations.
+The default action for almost all filters (taken when the :code:`action` keyword is omitted) is :code:`reject`.
+There are two exceptions: the default action of the :code:`AcceptList` filter is :code:`accept` and the :code:`Perform Action` filter has no default action (it requires the :code:`action` keyword to be present).

 Example 1
 ^^^^^^^^^